-- This refracting telescope has a 4-inch aperture achromatic objective, several eyepieces, and a wooden tripod.
-The brass tube is 63 inches long and carries the signature “Dollond London.”
+- Refracting telescope with a 4-inch achromatic objective, several eyepieces, and a wooden tripod.
+The brass tube is 63 inches long and inscribed “Dollond London.”
 A paper label in the wooden box holding the telescope reads “G. Dollond / Optical, Mathematical, and / Philosophical Instrument Maker / to Her Majesty / 50 St. Paul’s Churchyard, London.”

 - The Dollond family began in business as opticians in London in 1750.
 George Dollond took responsibility for the firm around 1820 and shortened the signature to Dollond.

 - This telescope belonged to, and was given in memory of, Charles C. Carey (1903-1963), President of the General Radio Company (1956-1963).

 - Ref: Gloria Clifton, “Dollond Family,” in Oxford Dictionary of National Biography.